Integrating Jira and Confluence

 Jira applications and Confluence complement each other.
 Collect your team's thoughts, plans and knowledge in Confluence, track your issues in your Jira application, and let the two applications work together to help you get your job done.

 Learn more about what you can do with Jira and Confluence

 Here's some ways you can get Jira and Confluence working together.

 We recommend running Jira and Confluence in separate stand-alone instances behind an Apache Web Server.
 The following documentation will guide you through the installation processes:

 - Running Confluence behind Apache

-If you delegated user management to JIRA as part of Confluence's setup process, an application link to JIRA (using Trusted Applications authentication) will be all set up and ready to go.
+If you delegated user management to Jira as part of Confluence's setup process, an application link to Jira will be all set up and ready to go.

 Having trouble integrating your Atlassian products with application links?